 RCC Covid-19 History Project

 Although every moment is historical in its own way, the Covid-19 pandemic will be remembered as a particularly important historical event.
 Just as many people now are looking to the 1918 influenza pandemic for a blueprint of how pandemics work, a society suffering from a pandemic in another century will likely look to our experiences of Covid-19.
 The mission of the RCC Archives is to preserve the history of the diverse RCC community, and right now it’s important to preserve the stories of how we’re all dealing with Covid-19.
-Take a look at this article from the Smithsonian for some tips on writing a submission, and to read diary entries from the 1918 influenza pandemic.

 If you attend classes or work at RCC, click here to submit to the RCC Covid-19 History Project.